RailsGirlsCPH/mentor-mentee-platform/server/README.md

 ### PostgresSQL

-!!Do not follow this setion until review complete!!
+!!Do not follow this section until review complete!!

 A local SQLite database is provided as standard.
 However we plan to use PostgreSQL instead.